Rontaro/LeetCodeSolutions/README.md

 # 📘 LeetCode Solutions

 Solutions to LeetCode problems, organized by difficulty and language.
-Each folder contains its own `README.md` with the problem statement and constraints.
+Each folder contains its own `README.md` with the problem description and constraints.

 🔗 [My LeetCode profile](https://leetcode.com/u/rontaro/)